Cards Against Humanity: Expansions and additional products

 In 2020, Cards Against Humanity announced a new version of the game for families: Cards Against Humanity: Family Edition.
 Initially released as a free printable version in April 2020, the game eventually released as a 600 card base set later in the year.
 The game was developed in consultation with child development experts and psychologists, and was intended for ages 8 and up.
 Expansions have been released for the Family Edition, including a 300 card "Glow in the Dark Box" and a 30 card "Written By Kids Pack".

 In 2022, Cards Against Humanity announced the release of "Clam-O-Naise", a clam-flavored mayonnaise sold only at Target, referencing one of the campaigns from their 2021 Black Friday prank.
 A 30-card "Clam Pack" was packaged inside the mayo, along with a code to redeem unique prizes, including Clam-O-Naise merch, vacations, and a Toyota Clamry.

+In 2024, Cards Against Humanity announced the release of "The Pussy Pack", a 30-card expansion set in collaboration with Noelle of @bap.kat, the viral Siamese cat who gained a following playing Cards Against Humanity.
+The pack was encased in a fur pouch that contained 30 new white cards chosen by Noelle, along with a catnip-stuffed cat toy that emulated the game's white cards.
+Additionally, the pack featured a clear, heart-shaped locket to display a tuft of bap.kat's fur, which came included in each pack.